noirello/pyorc/docs/api.rst

         * `date`: the number of days since the epoch as a single integer.
         * `decimal`: the decimal number formatted as a string.
-        * `timestamp`: seconds and nanoseconds since the epoch as integers.
+        * `timestamp`: seconds and nanoseconds since the epoch as integers and the ZoneInfo object passed to the Reader as timezone.

     :return: the constructed Python object.